Antimortine/codex-ai/docs/architecture.md

     -   For AI tasks (Query, Generate, Rephrase, Split), AIService loads necessary explicit context (like Plan, Synopsis, previous scenes) using FileService and then delegates the core AI logic to specific processors (QueryProcessor, SceneGenerator, Rephraser, ChapterSplitter) within the **RAG Subsystem**, passing both explicit and retrieved context as needed.

     -   Chat history operations are handled per session via dedicated API endpoints and FileService methods.

+    -   For Chapter Compilation, ChapterService fetches scene data via SceneService and compiles the content.

 5.  **RAG Subsystem:**